 The SVAGC is rooted in a program that began

-counsel arranged to lunch together each month to discuss issues
+counsel arranged to lunch together each month to discuss the issues

-has grown to include over 130 chief legal officers from scores
+has grown to include over 100 chief legal counsel from scores

 located throughout the Bay Area, spanning the technology and